IBM/deepview/tests/README.md

 * user-specified models via `--models`
 * the curated list defined inside `deepview_model_runner.py` via `--all_models` (currently Granite 3.2 2B, Granite 3.2 8B, Granite 3.3 8B, Bamba 9B v2, and Mistral 7B Instruct)
+* optionally generate reproduction code for issues found during the run via `--generate_repro_code` that you can find in the `repro_codes` folder.

 All the results are saved to the specified output file.
 For now you can only run one mode of Deepview at a time, but we can test multiple models for that mode.